Click on the dropdown button to translate.

 In the passage, trespasses are presented as a debt owed.
 We still use the expression today.
 He has paid his debt to society, or his debt to the law.
 We mean that the person has completed his sentence in prison.

 When someone sins against us, they owe us.
 When we sin against others, we owe them.
 We also owe God, because He feels the pain inflicted upon our victim.
-When we forgive others, we are dismissing the debt.
+When we forgive others, we are dismissing the debt, and will no longer seek any “payment” or revenge.
+The slang expression, “Payback’s a -itch,” expresses the idea that repayment was extracted involuntarily, and with some element of suffering.

 Galatians 5:1-3 “Stand fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage.
 Indeed I, Paul, say to you that if you become circumcised, Christ will profit you nothing.
 And I testify again to every man who becomes circumcised that he is a debtor to keep the whole law.”